These highlights chronicle the year 2023. The year runs generally

-These highlights chronicle the year 2023.
-The year runs generally "backwards" on this page.
+"backwards" on this page.
 In crediting records of vagrant or unusual birds, I always try to credit the finder(s) of the rarity.
 There will be times when complications arise with credit (e.g., one or more observers find a bird but others are the ones to actually identify it).
 There are times when a bird is properly identified only days later after photo review.
+The abbreviation "MTY" means "Monterey County"

 September was very good for vagrants in 2023, even better than September 2022, when there was a chasable Kentucky Warbler plus a Prothonotary Warbler & Great Crested Flycatcher on 1 Oct.
 [Oct-Nov 2022 would bring two Yellow-green Vireo and two Pine Warbler!].

 Yet September 2023 would have a first and second MTY record, as detailed below.
-September 2023 also saw an unprecedented incursion of Orchard Oriole that winged there way to north coastal MTY.
+September 2023 also saw an unprecedented incursion of Orchard Oriole that winged their way to north-coastal MTY.
 There were at least 13 Orchard Oriole between 3 Sep-1 Oct, sometimes even two together (e.g., photo right 29 Sep © Don Roberson, one of two at the Russian church bridge at Laguna Grande, found by Rita Carratello that day).
 There were 8 on the Monterey Peninsula, one at Pt.
 Lobos, and 4 in and around Moss Landing

 Four Tropical Kingbird appeared in September, including one at Laguna Grande from 14 Sep into October, that could be the same kingbird that wintered the last four years!